healthchecks/healthchecks/templates/docs/signalling_failures.md

-# Signalling failures
+# Signaling failures

 You can actively signal a failure to SITE_NAME by slightly changing the ping URL: append either `/fail` or `/{exit-status}` to your normal ping URL.
 The exit status should be a 0-255 integer.
-SITE_NAME will interpret exit status 0 as success, and all non-zero values as failures.
+SITE_NAME will interpret exit status 0 as success and all non-zero values as failures.

 Examples: